-The Distribution will occur by way of a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., [5]:00 PM, New York City time) on (the "Record Date").
-On the Distribution Date, each of Intrexon's shareholders who held shares on the Record Date will receive shares of AquaBounty common stock for every shares of Intrexon's common stock that the shareholder holds, prior to adjustment for the Reverse Stock Split.
+The Distribution will occur by way of a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., 5:00 PM, New York City time) on January 9, 2017 (the "Record Date").
+On the Distribution Date, each of Intrexon's shareholders who held shares on the Record Date will receive a fraction of a share of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds, prior to adjustment for the Reverse Stock Split.
+Intrexon currently estimates that it will have approximately 118,688,689 shares outstanding on the Record Date.
+Based on that assumption, each of Intrexon's shareholders who held shares on the Record Date would receive, prior to adjustment for the Reverse Stock Split, approximately 0.449 shares of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds as of the Record Date.